Read this article summarized with

 Gregor Obreza Co-founder and CEO MSc of Mechanical Engineering, focused on helping manufacturing and other operations teams standardize processes through AI-powered documentation.

-Factory worker assembling gears recorded by a smartphone on a tripod.
+Factory worker recording an assembly process for video to SOP software with a smartphone on a tripod.

-Video to SOP software uses AI to convert video recordings of work processes into structured standard operating procedures.
+Video to SOP software converts video recordings of work processes into structured SOPs using AI.
 Learn how it works, who it's for, and how it compares to manual documentation.

 What is video to SOP software?